Yes, you can raise rabbits for profit no matter how many animals you have.

 Where to buy a rabbit cage.

-There are really only three options.
+There are really only three options for buying rabbit cages.

-- Tractor supply or another farm store that is great.
+- Tractor Supply or another farm store that is great.

 - Make it yourself.
 When you have a large breed sometimes you have to make the cages yourself.
 You are just not going to find what you need.